-Overview: 1) Immunological studies; 2) Antibody studies; 3) PCR studies; 4) Modelling studies; 5) Other studies; 6) Age of death; 7) Hospitalization rate; 8) Nursing homes; 9) Overall mortality; 10) Development of the pandemic.
-IFR: Infection fatality rate (population-adjusted).
+Overview: 1) Immunological studies; 2) Antibody studies; 3) Median age of death; 4) Hospitalization rate; 5) Nursing homes; 6) Overall mortality; 7) Development; IFR: Infection fatality rate.

 1) Immunological studies

 Immunological research indicates that serological antibody studies, which measure antibodies in the blood (mostly IgG) and typically found IFR values between 0.1% and 0.5% in the general population (see below), may detect only about 20% to 80% of all coronavirus infections.

 This is because up to 80% of people develop no symptoms or only mild symptoms if infected, as they neutralize the coronavirus with their mucosal (IgA) or cellular (T-cells) immune system.
 These people may develop no measurable IgG antibodies or may show them only for a few weeks.

 Most global Covid-19 hotspots peaked at about 20% IgG antibody prevalence (e.g. New York City, London, Stockholm, Madrid, Bergamo).
 Moreover, among people with anosmia (temporary loss of the sense of taste or smell) – a very typical Covid-19 symptom – only about 20% to 50% had detectable IgG antibodies, according to surveys in several countries (see below).